-We (the Elders Council, with Quality of Life Partnership and Northumbria and Newcastle Universities) are having a series of public conversations with people aged 50 years and over who live in Fenham/Wingrove area of Newcastle.
+We (the Elders Council, with Quality of Life Partnership and Northumbria and Newcastle Universities) had a series of public conversations with people aged 50 years and over who live in Fenham/Wingrove area of Newcastle.

-We really want to know what people think is good about their neighbourhood, and how it could be improved to better meet their needs in the future.
-We will be using this blog to keep you updated about what we hear during these events.
+We really wanted to know what people think is good about their neighbourhood, and how it could be improved to better meet their needs in the future.
+We will be using this blog to keep you updated about what we heard during these events.

-We are holding three public conversations with around 25 people during May.
-At the first two events, we are asking people to share their experiences, opinions and ideas about their home and their neighbourhood.
-At the last event, we will be working with Skimstone Arts, a local arts organisation, to produce a play to illustrate some of the ideas that have come out of the conversations.
-This play, and the other feedback we get during the public conversations, will be shared with around 80 people working in professional and voluntary organisations at an event in July, to make sure what we've found out together is heard by the right people.
+We held three public conversations with around 25 people during May.
+At the first two events, we asked people to share their experiences, opinions and ideas about their home and their neighbourhood.
+At the last event, we worked with Skimstone Arts, a local arts organisation, to produce a play to illustrate some of the ideas that have come out of the conversations.
+This play, and the other feedback we got during the public conversations, will be shared with around 80 people working in professional and voluntary organisations at future events, to make sure what we've found out together is heard by the right people.

 We hope our conversations will help us to get a better understanding of the range of activity and support available in Fenham/Wingrove, and also help us to raise important issues about what needs to happen in the future with people working in housing, care and health in later life.